SamCH93/SimPaper/README.md

 This GitHub repository accompanies the arXiv preprint [arXiv:2203.13076](https://arxiv.org/abs/2203.13076).

+## Folder structure

+* `./figure/` contains R code and a Makefile to reproduce figure 2 and the six figures from the supplementary.

+* `./results-simulations/` contains raw and intermediate results of pre-registered and tweaked simulation studies.

+* `./reproduce-simulations/` contains the R code and Makefile skeleton for reproducing all simulation results from scratch or from the intermediate results.

+* `./Makefile` master Makefile for reproducing the results as outlined below.

+* `./dependencies.R` R script for installing all necessary dependencies.

+* `./ainet_0.0-1.tar.gz` R package containing functions for model fitting, performing the simulation studies and the analyses.
+See also
+  <https://github.com/LucasKook/ainet> for the most recent version.

 ## Installing dependencies

-The `dependencies.R` file installs all dependencies necessary for reproducing the results (see below).
+The `./dependencies.R` file installs all dependencies necessary for reproducing the results.
 It can be executed via `make dependencies`.
+This will also install a custom package `ainet` which includes functions for fitting the different methods, simulating data, running the simulation study and producing figures.

 ## Reproducing the results

-Due to the computational overhead of running the simulations from scratch (several weeks of computation time on a 60 core server), we make our results reproducible in three steps.
+Due to the computational overhead of running the simulations from scratch (several weeks of computation time on a 60 core server), we make our results reproducible in three different levels that require different amounts of computation.

-1. The simulation results can be reproduced from scratch following the instructions [here](./reproduce-results/) or by running `make full-repro` in this directory.
-This includes the final simulation, the tweaked simulations considered in the manuscript and more.
-The script will produce a folder `./reproduce-results/manuscript/` in which the full manuscript `QRP.pdf` will be reproduced.
+1. The simulation results can be reproduced from scratch by running `make full-repro`.
+This includes the pre-registered simulation and the tweaked simulations.
+The script will save the raw and intermediate simulation results in `./reproduce-simulations/`, and then reproduce all figures in `./figure/`.
+   Adjust the parameter `ncores` in `./reproduce-simulations/simulation.R` to fit your system (currently set to 8).

-2. The simulation results are saved, such that only the _analysis_ (ANOVAs) can be reproduced.
-To reproduce the results of the final and tweaked simulations, follow the instructions [here](./simulation/) or run `make partial-repro`.
+2. The raw simulation results are saved in `./results-simulations/`, such that only the _analyses_ (ANOVAs) can be reproduced.
+To do so, run `make partial-repro`.
 Due to the many conditions, running the ANOVAs takes about 2 hours on our server (64GB of RAM).
-R is likely to crash on a personal computer with 16GB of RAM.
-The script will reproduce the manuscript in `./reproduce-manuscript/QRP.pdf`.
+R crashes on our personal computers with 16GB of RAM while running the ANOVA.
+The script will save the intermediate results from the ANOVAs in `./reproduce-simulations/`, and then reproduce all figures in `./figure/`.

-3. Figure 1 can be reproduced with `make figure-repro` in this directory.
-The reproduced figure can be found in `./figure/ainet-results.pdf`.
+3. The intermediate results are saved in `./results-simulations/`, such that figure 2 and the six supplementary figures can be reproduced with `make figure-repro`.
+The reproduced figure can be found in `./figures/`.
+This is the only option that runs on our personal computers and does not require a more powerful server.

-# Folder structure

-* `./figure/` contains the code to reproduce Figure 1 in the manuscript.

-* `./hacking/` contains code and results of the tweaked simulations

-* `./manuscript/` contains the source code of the manuscript

-* `./preliminary-sim/` contains code and results of the pilot simulation

-* `./protocol/` contains source code for the simulation protocol

-* `./reproduce-results/` contains the skeleton for reproducing all simulations

-* `./simulation/` contains code and results of the final simulation reported in the paper

-* `./Makefile` Makefile for reproducing the results as outlined above

-* `./dependencies.R` Script for installing all necessary dependencies

-* `./preprint.pdf` Time-stamped version of the preprint

-* `./protocol-final-sim.pdf` Time-stamped final simulation protocol

-* `./protocol-preliminary-sim.pdf` Time-stamped initial protocol before
-  amendments
+## Testing the pipeline

+By running `make test-repro` the full pipeline (simulation -> ANOVA -> figures) can be tested based on a subset of the simulation conditions and fewer repetitions than in the simulation studies reported in the paper.
+This should produce the same folders and outputs files as in reproducibility level 1.
+When reproduced in this way, figure 2 will differ from the manuscript figure 2 as much fewer repetitions are performed.
+Similarly, the supplementary figures will differ and some parts of them will be empty as these conditions are not simulated.

+## Windows compatibility

+All simulations and analyses were performed in Ubuntu Linux 20.04 LTS.
+As only basic Unix shell utilities are required, they should also work on Mac.
+To reproduce the results under Windows, install the [Chocolatey package manager](https://chocolatey.org/install) and then install make by running `choco install make` from PowerShell.
+Typically, the `Rscript.exe` executable is not in the Windows PATH.
+Therefore modify the makefiles `./Makefile`, `./figure/Makefile` and `./reproduce-simulations/Makefile` as indicated in the comments starting with `## Windows` in each file.
+Based on these changes we ran successfully `make test-repro` and `make figure-repro` on Windows 10 with a fresh installation of R 4.2.2.

-# Session Info
+## Session Info

-Note that the below session info was taken from the time of the first (preliminary) simulation.
+The below session info was taken from the time of the first (preliminary) simulation.

 ```
 ## R version 4.1.1 (2021-08-10)